layilin/SP23-33852/_annotations/book4.md

 <!-- CS stopped here 8/5/18 -->

-* 143.369-370 bewitch'd; and whom/In wrath, a conjurer's snake-mark'd staff hath struck!.
-A reference to obeah, a set of Afro-Caribbean medicinal and religious practices.
-Colonial descriptions of obeah vary from magic to superstition to folk medicine. (general outline drawn from *Atlantic Studies* vol. 12 no. 2 "Obeah: knowledge, power, and writing in the early Atlantic World").
-Colonial writers describe enslaved persons using plants or herbs to heal sickness or bring the dead back to life as well as deploying charms to defend against bullets or death, among other uses.
-Most accounts register the rebellious nature of these practices, and Grainger's poem was published in the aftermath of a large, coordinated 1760 rebellion in Jamaica that involved approximately 1,500 enslaved persons in which obeah played a particularly important role. (see Vincent Brown's http://revolt.axismaps.com/project.html)

-143.370n negroe-conjurers, or Obia-men.
-By calling the obeah men conjurers, Grainger casts doubt on their abilities.
-A conjurer could refer to a magician or wizard, but it also could refer to someone who was merely pretending to perform miracles.
+143.370 a conjurer's snake-mark'd staff hath struck!.
+This and the preceding five lines mark the beginning of Grainger's description of obeah, a complex of religious and medical practices designed to help the enslaved negotiate the hardships and demands of living and working on the plantation.
+By a conjurer, Grainger means an "obeah man" or obeah practitioner, who frequently were associated with snakes, lizards, and other creatures in colonial and European accounts.
+For more on obeah and how it was portrayed, see "Obeah" on this site.

 144.377 drowth.
 Dryness, thirst.

-144.381. sacred nine.
+144.382 sacred nine.
 The nine muses of art, literature, and science.

 [place] 144.370n Guinea.
 A region on the west coast of Africa that served as a center of the Atlantic slave trade.
 Included parts of modern-day Sierra Leone, Liberia, Côte d'Ivoire, Ghana, Togo, Benin, Nigeria, and Cameroon.
 Not to be confused with the modern nation of Guinea on the western coast of Africa.

-* 144.370n they can also do good on a plantation, provided they are kept by the white people in proper subordination.
-Interestingly, Grainger admits that obeah men were not merely conjurers or individuals pretending to have special spiritual powers.
-Indeed, obeah men also and perhaps even primarily served as healers and thereby filled an important gap on plantations, where medical care was infrequently provided to the enslaved by planters themselves.
+144.370n they can also do good on a plantation, provided they are kept by the white people in proper subordination.
+Interestingly, Grainger seems to suggest that obeah men had skills that could benefit the plantation.

-148. serpent's head.
-In addition to referring to a set of practices and beliefs, "obeah" also could refer to a charm that would protect or curse an individual.
-These charms were often made up of a combination of materials, such as the one's listed here by Grainger, that were believed to have spiritual or sacred significance.
+148.391 in a phial pour'd.
+In addition to referring to a set of practices and beliefs, "obeah" or "obi" also could refer to a charm that would protect or curse an individual.
+These charms were often made up of a combination of materials that were believed to have spiritual or sacred significance.

-148.391 phial.
-Vessel for holding liquid.

 148.391 leach.
 Physician.

 145.394-395 to poison they are infamously prone.
-While colonial accounts of obeah assume that the charms and potions made up by obeah men were meant to do harm, it is likely that obeah practitioners saw themselves as channeling supernatural or spiritual forces for beneficial ends, including healing or protection.
+Colonial and European accounts often associated obeah with poisoning to demonize and portray it as a threat.

 145.406.
 Lucifer.
 Also known as Phosphorus.
 In Greek mythology, the bringer of morning light.

 146.407. rushy couch.
 A bed made from stiff and hollow plants.

 146.410 broom-bush.
-Gilmore identifies this as possibly *Sida acuta*, a plant with yellow flowers that open in the morning.
-Native to Central America.
+Gilmore identifies the broom bush as possibly *Sida acuta*, a plant native to Central America with yellow flowers that open in the morning.

 146.414 jalap, or marvel of Peru. *Mirabilis jalapa*.
 Also known as the four o'clock flower because its flowers open in the afternoon.
 Probably native to Mexico; used by the Aztecs as an ornamental.
 Sometimes believed to be native to the Peruvian Andes because it was exported from that region to Europe in the 1500s.